 In 2018, the output based on the concession was possible only from Górka Lubartowska-Niedźwiada deposit, however the exploitation carried out on the deposit covered only the main raw material – natural aggregates (sand).
 In Leszkowice 1 deposit the subject of the concession will be limited only to glass sands.

-According to the information collected by PGI-NRI from Marshals of 4 Voivodeships (Lubelskie, Pomorskie, Warmińsko-Mazurskie and Zachodniopomorskie), there were 1,019.86 kilograms of amber exploited during geological works in Pomorskie Voivodeship.
+According to the information collected by PGI-NRI from Marshals of Lubelskie, Pomorskie, Warmińsko-Mazurskie and Zachodniopomorskie Voivodeships in 2018 there were the following amounts of amber exploited during geological works under the approved geological works projects: 424.49 kilograms in the area of Pomorskie Voivodeship, 239.52 kilograms in the area of Lubelskie Voivodeship and 18.0 kilograms in the area of Zachodniopomorskie Voivodeship.

-At the same time, according to the information gained from the Department for Combating Economic Crime of the Ministry of Finance, 6,245.865 kilograms of amber were confiscate on the Polish borders by the National Revenue Administration in 2017.
-The total amount of amber sold during the auctions organized by the National Revenue Administration amounted to 689.139 kilograms in 2017.
+At the same time, according to the information gained from the Customs Department of the Ministry of Finance, 1,236 kilograms of amber were in 2018 confiscate by the Customs and Tax Service on the Polish external borders (road, marina and aerial border crossings).
+The total amount of confiscated amber sold during the auctions organized by the Chamber of Tax Administration amounted to 808 kilograms in 2018.

 The amount of amber collected on the Baltic beaches is estimated at 5-6 tonnes per year.

 Table 1 shows the current state of identification and management of resources of amber in Poland.